How to Build a DIY Walk in Cooler With a Floor

 One important disclaimer before we dive in...

-All electrical and refrigeration work should be completed by a licensed and insured electrician and refrigeration contractor.
+All electrical and refrigeration work should be completed by a licensed and insured electrician and commercial refrigeration contractor.

 Alright, let's get started.